gbdev/pandocs/src/MBC3.md

 | $0B | RTC DL | Lower 8 bits of Day Counter | ($00-$FF) |
 | $0C | RTC DH | Upper 1 bit of Day Counter, Carry Bit, Halt Flag. <br>Bit 0: Most significant bit (Bit 8) of Day Counter<br>Bit 6: Halt (0=Active, 1=Stop Timer)<br>Bit 7:  Day Counter Carry Bit (1=Counter Overflow) | |

 The Halt Flag is supposed to be set before **writing** to the RTC Registers.
 This makes sure no register overflows while you write the different parts.
-The MBC3 chip however does not require you to halt or latch the clock before you write to the counter registers.
+However, it is not required that you halt or latch the clock before you write to the counter registers.
 Note that latching also prevents you from seeing your writes reflected immediately.

 Bits that are not required to store the above information will be ignored and always read 0.